- Rust 99.3%

 - lower

-event_cache_clear_intervalcan reduce memory growth, but may increase cache churn - lower sliding-sync timeline limits reduce cached per-room timeline depth, which helps on large accounts but may slightly reduce how much recent history is instantly warm
+event_cache_clear_intervalcan reduce memory growth, but may increase cache churn because the SDK event cache is cleared after at most 5 minutes, then again on that many minutes of uptime - lower sliding-sync timeline limits reduce cached per-room timeline depth, which helps on large accounts but may slightly reduce how much recent history is instantly warm

 - lower